-A species of holly native to areas in Argentina, Bolivia, Uruguay, Paraguay and southern Brazil, Ilex paraguariensis, the Latin name for the yerba mate shrub, grows surprisingly tall to about 45 feet (15 meters).
-The leaves are dried, sold in tea bags or in bulk, and steeped in similar fashion.
+A species of holly native to areas in Argentina, Bolivia, Uruguay, Paraguay, and southern Brazil, Ilex paraguariensis, the Latin name for the yerba mate shrub, grows surprisingly tall to about 45 feet (15 meters).
+The leaves are dried, sold in tea bags or in bulk, and steeped in a similar fashion.

 Served hot, cold or as an energy shot, yerba mate is considered to be the new coffee.
 Fans extol its (allegedly) jitter-free health benefits for weight loss, headaches, depression, and fatigue.

 Considered the national drink of Argentina, Paraguay, and Uruguay, yerba mate is much more popular than coffee or tea in much of South America.
-Some estimates suggest it is consumed 6 to 1 over coffee based alternatives in that area of the world.
+Some estimates suggest it is consumed 6 to 1 over coffee-based alternatives in that area of the world.

 Even the Pope is a fan of mate, which he apparently drinks every day.
 He was photographed enjoying it hot from a traditional gourd or “herb cup” (mati in Quechuan, the Native American language spoken primarily in the Andes region) on a goodwill trip to Paraguay.